Click to view Facebook page

-This fiesta in Javea, Costa Blanca, Spain, is in honour of San Antonio, patron saint of pets.
+Find details of the 2020 San Antoni Abad Fiesta in Javea, Costa Blanca, Spain - this fiesta is in honour of San Antonio, patron saint of pets.

 Please complete the contact form below for more information.

 Hundreds of pet owners bring their animals (often dressed on their Sunday best) to church on the day of St Anthony, Spain's patron saint of animals.
 Animals are said to have been instinctively drawn to Saint Anthony throughout his life.
 Anthony (born in Lisbon, Portugal in 1195) is often depicted addressing a menagerie of animals attentively listening to his words.
 The festival has been celebrated largely uninterrupted since the 19th century and is held in various parts of Spain.